 Pest Management Solutions for Specialty Crops and Specialty Uses

-The crop protection industry focuses their efforts on major crops, such as corn and soybeans.
-Therefore, specialty crop growers have fewer tools for effectively managing pests.
+The crop protection industry focuses their efforts on major crops, which leaves specialty crop growers with fewer tools for effectively managing pests.
 That’s where we come in.

 As a trusted partner with the specialty crop industry, the IR-4 Project is helping to increase the availability of fruits, vegetables, ornamental plants and other crops while reducing waste caused by pest damage.

 IR-4 is also playing a key role in the international harmonization of pest management standards, expanding markets for American-grown products on a global scale.

 Our work is centered around the following three core programs: